akshaygona/akshaygona/README.md

 ## 👀 I’m interested in...

-- **Software Engineering**: Building scalable and efficient solutions.
+- **Artificial Intelligence**: Exploring the possibilities and realms open for optimization with AI and LLMs.
-- **Java Development**: My go-to language for creating robust applications.
+- **Python Development**: My go-to language for creating robust applications.
-- **Python**: Exploring the versatility of Python in various projects.
 - **Open Source**: Contributing to and learning from the open-source community.

 ## 🌱 I’m currently learning...